TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 23/Leviticus 23.43.md

 ---

-that your generations may know that I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt: I am Jehovah your God.
+that your generations may know that I made the children of Israel to dwell in booths, when I brought them out of the land of Egypt.
+I am Yahweh your God.'"